bkper/GSTestRunner/README.md

 You can see the results of a test suite by checking the log after calling `GSTestRunner.runSuite`.

-Everytime you run a test suite, the results are stored for later retrieve.
-You can check the logs to see the results, or retrieve it anytime by calling `GSTestRunner.getSuiteResult`:
+Everytime you run a test suite, the results are stored for later retrieve by calling `GSTestRunner.getSuiteResult`:

 ````javascript